mokjunneng/WhatTilesMr.Wolf/README.md

 From the questions asked and Mr Yoga's comments, keywords were picked up and implemented as a final improvement to the game

-**For more game reviews, please read the final report found in the github repo**

 ## Work in progress
 **Game**<br />